Éric Gagné: Milwaukee Brewers (2008)

 On December 9, 2007, Gagné reached a preliminary agreement with the Milwaukee Brewers.
 On December 10, he inked the one-year deal to become their new closer.
 The one-year deal had a base salary of $10 million, with incentives worth up to an extra $1 million.
 Gagné went back to wearing the number 38 after wearing 83 in Boston.

-On May 11, Brewers manager Ned Yost announced Gagné would be removed from the closer's role for a while, after 3 blown saves in 6 attempts.
+On May 11, Brewers manager Ned Yost announced Gagné would be removed from the closer's role for a while after three blown saves in six attempts.
 After a few days, Gagné indicated he was ready to return to his role as closer, and a couple of days later, got his 10th save.
-However, Gagné continued to struggle as the team's closer and ultimately became the set-up man after losing his closer job to the veteran Salomón Torres.
-Gagné's struggles continued out of the bullpen, however, and he eventually lost his set-up job to Guillermo Mota.
+However, Gagné continued to struggle as the team's closer and ultimately became the set-up man after losing his closer job to the veteran Salomón Torres before hitting the disabled list with a rotator cuff injury.
+After Gagné's return, his struggles continued out of the bullpen, however, and he eventually lost his set-up job to Guillermo Mota.
 He finished the season as a middle relief pitcher, a role in which he still struggled.

 Gagné finished 2008 with his worst full season in the major leagues: 10 saves in 17 opportunities, an ERA of 5.41, and 38 strikeouts in 46 innings.
 He did not convert a save after losing the closer job to Torres.
-His poor performance on the field coupled with his high salary led to him being considered a "ten million dollar mistake" by many Brewers fans.

 Gagné became a free agent following the 2008 season.
 He re-signed with the Brewers on a minor league deal.
 He was released midway through spring training in part due to a shoulder injury.

 Québec Capitales

 On May 26, 2009, Gagné announced he had signed with the Quebec Capitales of the independent Can-Am League as a starting pitcher/coach.
 Gagné began playing with the team on June 9, 2009.
 He had been highly praised by Capitales manager Michel Laplante for his hard work and mentorship of other pitchers and hitters on the team.
 Gagné helped the team win the League Championship in September 2009.
 On July 26, 2009, in a game versus the New Jersey Jackals, he recorded 6 no-hit innings in a 7-inning game.
 He would surrender two straight hits.
 However, the team would end the game on a triple play.
+In 17 starts 102.2 innings he went 6-6 with a 4.65 ERA with 64 strikeouts throwing 2 complete games and 1 shutout.